chistonejr/ECE381-jetson-setup-guide/Jetson_Docker_SSD_Setup_README.md

  Password: machinelearning<Jetson#>
 ```````````````````````````````````````````````````````````````````````````````````````````````````
 4. Plug in USB A - USB C (USB C to Jetson and USB A to Computer)
-> ⚠️ "USB A - USB C" wire **MUST** be connected before SSH or else an error will show
+> ⚠️ "USB A - USB C" wire **MUST** be connected before SSH or else an error will show.
 5. Use SSH to connect to the Jetson:

 ```````````````````````````````````````````````````````````````````````````````````````````````````